Blazemeter/taurus/site/dat/docs/Locust.md

 # Locust.io Executor
-[Locust.io](http://locust.io/) is Python-based load generating tool where you have full freedom of programming test scenario in Python language.
-It uses resource-efficient coroutine approach.
+[Locust.io](http://locust.io/) is a Python-based load generating tool where you have full freedom of programming test scenarios in the Python language.
+It uses a resource-efficient coroutine approach.
+The Locust package is not installed automatically by Taurus, please install it manually using `pip install locust`.

-Locust package is not installed automatically by Taurus, please install it manually: `pip install locust`
+Note that for Locust, the `iterations` option means the quantity of requests, not the number of cycles of the scenario (as the last can contain more than one request).
+The following load profile settings have no effect for this executor: `throughput` and `steps`

-Make note that for Locust `iterations` option means quantity of requests, not cycles of scenario (as the last can contains more than one request).
-Following load profile settings has no effect for this executor: `throughput` and `steps`
+Tip: Define the `hold-for` value explicitly to allow long-running tests to terminate gracefully.

 Taurus appends `PYTHONPATH` with path to artifacts directory and current working directory.
 Make sure you have no module name clashes (for example, don't name your locustfile as `locust.py`).